 The exception to this is the Devil himself.
 He keeps a file on each of us (Re 12:9,10; Job 1:6-11; Zech 3:1-2).
 He accuses the believer before the throne of God.
 He finds out our sins by a demonic CIA.
 Then he mentions our sins before God.

 before the Lord

 When good angels gather in convocation, they do not bring accusations against these false teachers.

-Respect of authority is an operating principle of the Word of God.
+Respect for authority is an operating principle of the Word of God.
 This verse carries that idea even to any authority.
 It is not right to “blaspheme” false teachers.
 This does not mean that we cannot criticize them.
-Every second book of the New Testament criticizes false teachers such as 2 Thessalonians, 2 Timothy or even 2 Peter.
+Every second book of the New Testament criticizes false teachers such as 2 Thessalonians, 2 Timothy, or even 2 Peter.

 Satan accuses us before the Lord.
 However, Jesus is our defense attorney (2 John 2:1,2).
 He defends our case.
 His case is perfect.